Braunjack03/project-stingray-web/README.md

 - Vueity

 ## Getting Started <a name = "getting_started"></a>
-Currently nothing is running in Docker, but it should be easy to get running locally if you have PHP 7+, Composer and NodeJS installed.
+Instructions assume that you're going to run the server directly on your machine, as opposed to Docker.
+Dev environment should be easy to get running locally if you have PHP 8+, Composer and NodeJS installed.

 The preferred development database is MySQL.
+You can run MySQL out of Docker or directly on your local machine.

 Note: All commands are ran from the root of the project.
 1. Clone Repo & Checkout this branch